Vadims06/isiswatcher/README.md

 ## Kibana settings
 1. **Index Templates**
-Have been already created by `logstash-index-creator` container in compose yaml file.
+Have been already created by `isis-logstash-index-creator` container in compose yaml file.
 Open `Management -> Stack Management -> Index Management ->[ Index Templates ]` to make sure that the following templates are in the list:
 * `isis-watcher-costs-changes`
 * `isis-watcher-temetric-changes`